g43lang/Doc2HPO-Evaluation/README.md

 # Doc2HPO-Evaluation
-Evaluate the performance of the doc2HPO
-With a focus on Down Syndrome case studies
+Evaluate the performance of the doc2HPO, with a focus on Down Syndrome case studies